life after EMU

 - Mainstage scenic design

 A program intent on exploration, EMU Theater embraces an adventurous model of faith and investigation.
 Some new courses allow students to form a theater troupe over the course of a semester, crafting their own original piece through collaborative work.
-Other classes range widely across the history of dramatic literature, pulling theatrical works as varied as theater of the absurd and contemporary Native American theater under our exacting lens.
+Other classes range widely across the history of dramatic literature, pulling theatrical works as varied as theater of the absurd and contemporary Native American theater.

 EMU Theater is committed to a global perspective.
 Through coursework, production, and study-abroad, we engage students in the heritage and contemporary performance practices of global theater artists.
 Students spend time in cross-cultural settings, working with and learning from the worlds theater artists.